 - design for flow of hoppers and silos

 - pharmaceutical and food powders processing

-- multiphase phenomena (gas-solid flows, wet granular materials)
+- multiphase phenomena (gas-solid flows, rheology of wet granular materials, drying of solids)

 Simulation of free surface granular flows in tumblers (2017) Advanced Particle Technology, 28, 1028-1037.